The NFL Title Belt was inspired by a thread on Reddit.

 - The Oakland Raiders were the Los Angeles Raiders from 1982 - 1994.

-- The Tennessee Titans were the Houston Oilers prior to the 1997 season.
+- The Tennessee Titans were the Houston Oilers prior to the 1997 season, and the Tennessee Oilers from 1998-1999.

 Game stats from ProFootballReference.com.
-Team logos from LogoCDN.
-Team colors from Arc90.com.
+Team logos and colors from LogoCDN.